chrisism/VSTS.ChocolateyTools/README.md

-# Chocolatey Tools (VSTS task)
+# Chocolatey Tools (Azure Devops task)

-VSTS tasks for using Chocolatey during deployment.
+Azure Devopstasks for using Chocolatey during deployment.

-Are these VSTS extensions helping you?
+Are these Azure Devops extensions helping you?

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BSMTZP9VKP8QN)

 ### Details
-With these tasks you can use Chocolatey in VSTS or TFS.
+With these tasks you can use Chocolatey in Azure Devops or TFS.
 Either install chocolatey self, or check if it installed, or just install one of the many packages available through Chocolatey.

 For available packages check [Chocolatey website](https://chocolatey.org/)